MihirSharma/Mazel/README.md

 # Mazel
-Mazel Engine - My implementation of the Hazel Engine (The Cherno)
+Mazel Engine - My implementation of the Hazel Engine (by The Cherno)

 https://github.com/TheCherno/Hazel